2022 Pacific typhoon season: International names

+Retirement

+After the season, the Typhoon Committee announced that the names Megi, Ma-on, Hinnamnor, Noru and Nalgae would be removed from the naming lists, and they will never be used again to name another typhoon.
+Additionally, the name Malakas was also retired due to its similar pronunciation to its derogatory word in Greek.
+In 2024, they were replaced by Amuyao (later Amuyag as the former was used for Aghons replacement), Gosari, Tsing-ma, Ong-mang, Hodu and Jamjari respectively.
+This surpassed, at that time, the previous record for the number of typhoon names retired after a single season – five, held by the 2006, 2019, and 2020 seasons.
+However, the record was later broken when the 2024 season recorded nine retired typhoon names in a single season.

 Philippines

 During the season, PAGASA used its own naming scheme for the 18 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during 2018 and are scheduled to be used again during 2026.
 All of the names are the same except Obet, Rosal and Umberto which replaced the names Ompong, Rosita and Usman after they were retired.
 The names Obet and Rosal were used for the first time this year.

+Retirement

+After the season, PAGASA announced that they removed the names Agaton, Florita, Karding and Paeng from its rotating naming lists due to the number of deaths and amount of damage they caused, and they will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR).
+On May 5, 2023, they were replaced with Ada, Francisco, Kiyapo and Pilandok respectively for the 2026 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2022.
 The tables also provide an overview of a system's intensity, duration, land areas affected, and any deaths or damages associated with the system.